Panquesito7/gautam-07/README.md

 </a>

 <pre>
-<I>“ It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”</I> – Albert Einstein
+<I>“It is the supreme art of the teacher to awaken joy in creative expression and knowledge.”</I> –Albert Einstein
 </pre>

 ##  <a href="https://www.quora.com/What-does-%E2%80%9CHola-amigos%E2%80%9D-mean-1"> H o l a &nbsp; A m i g o s !</a>  <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35px">